pocomane/brewed-in-the-apocalypse/bita.md

 third person singular.
 A more common alternative would be the singular they but we found that it adds confusion in lot of sentences.

+TODO : security rule (but do not call it security rule)

 # Setup

 Before the first session starts, a scenarist is designed and a setting playbook